История железа

-The history of the discovery of iron, nickel and cobalt: from antiquity to modern technologies
+The discovery of iron, nickel, and cobalt: from antiquity to modern technologies

 Metals play a fundamental role in the development of human civilization.
-From the first copper jewelry to complex precision alloys — their history reflects humanity's journey from the Stone Age to the high-tech world.
-The PZPS plant works with metals whose discovery was a milestone in science and technology: iron, nickel and cobalt.
-We will tell you how they were discovered, what they allowed humanity to achieve — and how they are used today.
+From the first copper ornaments to complex precision alloys — their history reflects humanity’s path from the Stone Age to the world of high technology.
+The PZPS plant works with metals whose discovery became a milestone in science and technology: iron, nickel, and cobalt.
+We recount how they were discovered, what they enabled humanity to achieve — and how they are used today.

 Metals in human history

-The use of metals in different historical eras has contributed to technological progress, the development of industries and the expansion of human capabilities.
-Conventionally, the history of metal mining can be divided into the following key periods:
+The use of metals in different historical eras contributed to technological progress, the growth of industry, and the expansion of human capabilities.
+The history of mastering metals can be conditionally divided into the following key periods:

-1. Stone Age (until 6000 BC) — metals were not yet used; stone was the main material for making tools and weapons.
+1. Stone Age (before 6000 BCE) — metals were not yet used; stone was the main material for tools and weapons.

-2. The era of the first metals (about 6000—3000 BC) — people began to use copper and gold, which are naturally found in their native form.
-These metals were easy to forge and were used to create jewelry, religious items and simple tools.
+2. Age of the first metals (about 6000–3000 BCE) — humans began to use copper and gold found native in nature.
+These metals were easy to forge and were used for ornaments, ritual objects, and simple tools.

-3. Bronze Age (circa 3000—1200 BC) — The advent of bronze, an alloy of copper and tin, was a breakthrough: products became stronger and more durable, which contributed to the development of agriculture, crafts and military affairs.
+3. Bronze Age (about 3000–1200 BCE) — the appearance of bronze, an alloy of copper and tin, was a breakthrough: products became stronger and more durable, which fostered agriculture, crafts, and warfare.

-4. Iron Age (from 1200 BC) — the massive use of iron replaced bronze and ushered in a new era in architecture, military affairs and infrastructure.
+4. Iron Age (from 1200 BCE) — mass use of iron displaced bronze and opened a new era in architecture, warfare, and infrastructure.

-5. The Middle Ages and the Renaissance — The discovery of new alloys and the improvement of methods for smelting and processing metals gave impetus to the development of shipbuilding, arms production and crafts.
+5. Middle Ages and the Renaissance — discovery of new alloys and improvement of smelting and metalworking methods spurred shipbuilding, arms production, and crafts.

-6. Industrial Revolution (18th—19th centuries) — the invention of new smelting methods and processing metals, such as pudding and rolling, made it possible to move to mass production of metal products.
-This became the basis for the development of mechanical engineering, railway transport and other industries.
+6. Industrial Revolution (18th–19th centuries) — invention of new methods of smelting and processing of metals, such as puddling and rolling, made possible mass production of metal goods.
+This became the foundation for mechanical engineering, rail transport, and other industries.

-7. Modern era — Achievements in chemistry, physics and materials science have made it possible to create dozens of new alloys, including precision and heat-resistant ones used in aviation, astronautics, microelectronics, medicine, nuclear power and other high-tech industries.
+7. Modern era — advances in chemistry, physics, and materials science made it possible to create dozens of new alloys, including precision and heat-resistant ones used in aviation, space technology, microelectronics, medicine, nuclear power, and other high-tech fields.

-Metals became the basis for the transition from manual labor to modern technologies and had a huge impact on the development of human civilization, contributing to progress in science, economy and culture.
+Metals became the basis of the transition from manual labor to modern technologies and had an enormous influence on the development of human civilization, promoting progress in science, the economy, and culture.

 Iron: the metal that changed civilization